english-blog/english-blog.github.io/_posts/2010-11-08-the-laws-of-courage-ryuho-okawa-book-review.md

 > "When I spiritually checked to see where he(Masao Maruyuma) went after he died.
 I found out that he went not to Heaven, but to Hell"

-Just after 10 mins, I was interested to read what other stuff the author has to say.
+Just after 10 minutes, I was interested to read what other stuff the author has to say.
 I became curious.
 The third chapter is about reading books.
 He gives us some practical stuff & encourage us to read more book in wide variety of subjects.
 But then, he claims the below in page 87.

 > "Since I was young, I have read about 1000 books per year".